-Data collection was in two parts.
-Part 1 involved a survey considering demographic details of the GP registrars and standard quality, reflection and advocacy, and an Australian self-assessment tool measuring attitude change.
-When queries in these surveys overlapped, the attitude change measurement questions were preferentially used due to its previous use with medical students, as opposed to mostly nursing students.
-The survey was followed by semi-structured interviews with GP registrars to explore their perception of consultations with Aboriginal and Torres Strait Islander patients.
-At the end of the semistructured interview, the interviewer requested participants use and 5-scale Likert score to rate the importance of elements traditionally associated with culturally safe care (eye contact, silence, the use of traditional language, inclusion of spirituality in a consultation and the importance of including family/elders in the consultation).
-Supplemental file 1 survey and interview guide).
+6 Data collection was in two parts.
+Part 1 involved a survey considering demographic details of the GP registrars and select questions from an Australian cultural capability selfassessment tool measuring respect, communication, safety and quality, reflection and advocacy, 18 and an Australian self-assessment tool measuring attitude change.
+19 When queries in these surveys overlapped, the attitude change measurement questions were preferentially used due to its previous use with medical students, as opposed to mostly nursing students.
+The survey was followed by semistructured interviews with GP registrars to explore their perception of consultations with Aboriginal and Torres Strait Islander patients.
+At the end of the semistructured interview, the interviewer requested participants use a 5-scale Likert score to rate the importance of elements traditionally associated with culturally safe care (eye contact, silence, the use of traditional language, inclusion of spirituality in a consultation and the importance of including family/elders in the consultation)17 (see online supplemental file 1 survey and interview guide).
 Participants provided written informed consent.